Spiral order from orientationally correlated random bonds in classical XY models: Conclusion and outlook

-For small concentrations $n^{\,}_{\mathrm{imp}}\ll1$, Eq.\ (\ref{eq: T MF spi}) is to be interpreted as follows from the perspective of the original microscopic $XY$ spin degrees of freedom entering Hamiltonian (\ref{eq: def 3d XY model}).
+From the perspective of the original microscopic $XY$ spins in Hamiltonian (\ref{eq: def 3d XY model}), the phenomenology for small concentrations $n^{\,}_{\mathrm{imp}}\ll1$ is the following.
 Upon lowering the temperature in the $XY$ paramagnetic phase, a continuous phase transition takes place in the three-dimensional $XY$ universality class to a ferromagnetic phase at the temperature $T^{\,}_{XY}$.
-This ferromagnetic phase is unstable at the temperature $T^{\,}_{\mathrm{spi}}\ll T^{\,}_{XY}$ through a continuous phase transition to a $XY$ spiral phase driven by the dilute concentration $n^{\,}_{\rm imp}\ll1$ of impurity bonds that are orientationally correlated and for which $T^{\,}_{\mathrm{spi}}$ is of the order of the mean-field transition temperature (\ref{eq: T MF spi}).
-The spiral wavevector $Q^{\mathrm{min}}_{\,}$ may serve as an order parameter for this Ising transition.
-The associated critical exponents are expected to assume mean field values, given the dimensionality and the long range nature of the dipolar interactions.
+This ferromagnetic phase becomes further unstable at the temperature $T^{\,}_{\mathrm{spi}}\ll T^{\,}_{XY}$ (as estimated by $T^{\,}_{\mathrm{Ising}}$ in Eq.~(\ref{Tcfromrescaling})), where a $XY$ spiral phase emerges via a continuous phase transition.
+It is driven by the dilute concentration $n^{\,}_{\mathrm{imp}}\ll1$ of impurity bonds that are orientationally correlated.
+The spiral wavevector $Q$ may serve as an order parameter for this Ising transition.
+The associated critical exponents are expected to take mean-field values, given the dimensionality and the long-range nature of the dipolar interactions.

-What can we say if $n^{\,}_{\mathrm{imp}}$ is increased so that $T^{\mathrm{MF}}_{\mathrm{spi}}\sim T^{\,}_{XY}$?
-In this limit, the effective Ising model (\ref{eq: final effective Ising Hamiltonian}) is not anymore a valid approximation of Hamiltonian (\ref{eq: def 3d XY model}).
-However, it might happen that there is a direct transition from the paramagnetic phase to an ordered phase with an incommensurate magnetic spiral that is driven by a large concentration $n^{\,}_{\rm imp}\lesssim1$ of impurity bonds that are orientationally correlated.
-An approach that is non-perturbative in $n^{\,}_{\rm imp}$ is needed to address the existence of such a direct phase transition driven by strong disorder.